 OR let Shield Agency Specialist do the work for you.

 The Medicare Rights Center offers a free consumer help line: (800-333-4114.)

 You can browse plans on the Medicare Plan Finder, the official government website that posts stand-alone prescription drug and Medicare Advantage plan offerings.
 The plan finder now allows users to sort plans not only by premiums but for total costs, including premiums, deductibles, co-pays and coinsurance payments.

-3 Reasons Retirees May Be Disappointed With Their Medicare Coverage
+3 Reasons Retirees May Be Disappointed With Their Medicare Insurance Coverage

-Your insurance coverage may not be as comprehensive as you think.
+Your Medicare insurance coverage may not be as comprehensive as you think.